 Daily 07:00-22:00.

-In and around the Old Town Square (Staroměstské náměstí), small shops sell a range of tourist-oriented wares and souvenirs, including Bohemia Crystal and other glass products, and arts and crafts.
-There are also some international boutique stores.
+In and around the Old Town Square (Staroměstské náměstí), small shops sell tourist-oriented wares, such as souvenirs, Bohemia Crystal glassware, arts and crafts, fast-food, sandwiches and drinks.

-Pařížská street is the main area in Prague for high-end shopping.
+Pařížská street is the main area for high-end shopping in Prague.
 International designer brand stores here include: Cartier, Christian Dior, Louis Vuitton, Prada, Hugo Boss, Tiffany & Co, Hermes, Yves Saint Laurent, Jimmy Choo, Gucci, Burberry, Bottega Vendetta, Rolex, Bvlgari, Celine, Versace and Mont Blanc.

-Finally, Havel's Market (Havelské tržiště) is the only permanent, 7 days a week, year round market in the city centre.
+In between Wenceslas Square and the Old Towns Square is Havel's Market (Havelské tržiště), the only permanent, 7 days a week market in Prague's city centre.

 |